Skip to content

 ptac air conditioning

 If you’ve ever stayed in a hotel room, you may have marveled at the air conditioning, and what a far cry it is from your rattly old window AC.
-If you’ve ever wondered how such air conditioners work, or whether there’s an alternative to expensive central air, then look no further.
-The answer lies in PTAC.

-What is a PTAC Unit?
+PTAC Meaning: What is a PTAC Air Conditioner?

 PTAC stands for Packaged Terminal Air Conditioner, and is a type of self-contained, through-the-wall air conditioning and heating unit.